jiwon-lieb/faq_page/faq/faq_3.md

 category: "RBLN SDK"
 tags: ["sample code", "model zoo", "examples"]
 ---
 Rebellions Model Zoo provides code examples for different models that you can optimize and test in our RBLN online documentation.
-You can find the code examples for each model on the following pages under the Task column:</br></br>
+You can find the code examples for each model on the following pages under the Task column:

 - HuggingFace
 - Pytorch